dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 The best part?
 Fastdup is **free**.

 {{< notice info >}}
-Fastdup offers an enterprise edition of the tool that lets you do more.
-[Learn more here](https://www.visual-layer.com/).
+Fastdup offers an Enterprise edition of the tool that lets you do more.
+Find out more [here]((https://www.visual-layer.com/)).
 {{< /notice >}}

-It's easy to get started and use.
-The [authors of Fastdup](https://www.visual-layer.com/) even used it to uncover over **1.2M duplicates** and **104K data train/validation leaks** in the ImageNet-21K dataset [here](https://medium.com/@amiralush/large-image-datasets-today-are-a-mess-e3ea4c9e8d22).

 If all that looks interesting, let's get started with..

 ### ☕ Messy Images